CommandPost/CommandPost-Website/docs/installation.md

 ![](static/welcome-1.png)

-Since you have already grant the permission CommandPost needs, clicking **CONTINUE** will bring you straight to the Scan Final Cut Pro screen.
+Since you have already granted the permissions CommandPost needs, clicking **CONTINUE** will bring you straight to the **Scan Final Cut Pro** screen (if you have Final Cut Pro installed):

 ![](static/welcome-10.png)

 When you click **START SCAN** CommandPost will begin scanning your system for Final Cut Pro Plugins & Motion Templates.

-This process can take several minutes to complete.
+This process can take several minutes to complete depending on your computer and hard drive speed.

 ![](static/welcome-11.png)